 In structural business statistics, size classes are generally defined by the number of persons employed.
-A limited set of the standard structural business statistics variables (for example, the number of enterprises, turnover, persons employed and value added) are analysed by size class, mostly down to the three-digit (group) level of NACE.
+A limited set of the standard structural business statistics variables (for example, the number of enterprises, turnover, persons employed and value added) are analyzed by size class, mostly down to the three-digit (group) level of NACE.
 The main size classes used in this article for presenting the results are:

 - small and medium-sized enterprises (SMEs): with 1 to 249 persons employed, further divided into;